 Entry codes are often required only in certain registration periods.
 The notation ENTRY CODE PD 3, for example, means that entry codes are required in Period 3, which is the first week of the quarter, but not in Periods 1 and 2 when most registration occurs.
 After the first week of the quarter, all courses require entry codes.

 Many UW courses have prerequisites, courses that must be completed before the course in question.
 Any prerequisites are listed in the course descriptions in the Course Descriptions.

 Courses requiring prerequisites are indicated with the word "Prerequisites" in the title line in the Time Schedule.
 When you try to register for a course, the system checks to see if you have completed the prerequisite or have it in progress.
 If the system can't locate the prerequisite in your record, it won't allow you to register for the course.

 Sometimes you may actually have the prerequisite for a course but the system doesn't know it — for example, if you took the prerequisite at another college and the transfer credit hasn't yet been posted, or if the course was posted as "X credit" rather than an equivalent UW course.
 In such a case, contact the department adviser.

-Some courses are designated in the Time Schedule with "Prerequisite (cancellation in effect)."
+Some courses are designated as "Prerequisite (cancellation in effect)."
 If you have the prerequisite for such a course in progress when you register, the computer checks at the end of the quarter to make sure you successfully completed the prerequisite.
 If not, your registration for the course is cancelled and you're notified by email.
 Courses with cancellation in effect usually require a minimum grade in the prerequisite.
 This grade is included in the prerequisite statement in the online Course Descriptions.